-Section 1: Reporting original research results within the norms for writing of a student's discipline.
+Section 1: (Fall.
+Spring.)
+Reporting original research results within the norms for writing of a student's discipline.
 Emphasis on preparing thesis/dissertation chapters that will be both acceptable to the Graduate College and ready for submission to a refereed journal in the student's discipline.
 Focus on reporting student-generated data, norms for discourse within disciplines, and how thesis chapters differ from journal manuscripts.
 Particularly helpful for students preparing a research article.
 Prerequisite requirements:

 - Data collected and analyzed for at least one manuscript of thesis/dissertation

 - Completed course work in the research methodologies of the discipline

 - Advanced stage in the degree program (preferably in the penultimate semester).